What is Environmental Science?

 “Understanding how the natural world works and how we interact with and impact that natural world can help us determine the most efficient and appropriate ways we can reduce those impacts or develop solutions to address those environmental problems,” she said.

 In 1970, the Environmental Protection Agency (EPA) was created.
-With it came the Clear Air Act of 1970, restrictions on lead-based paint, focus on national air quality, the Clean Water Act, studies on pesticides and more, according to the EPA.
+With it came the Clear Air Act of 1970, a focus on national air quality, the Clean Water Act, studies on pesticides and more, according to the EPA.

 Now, continuing this research and sustainable education are crucial to keeping our ecosystems in balance, reversing damage we’ve done and preventing future destruction.